 Last Updated on:

-1st issue of the 12 labours of Hercules was released in 1997, and the 12 coins were completed in 2000.
+The 1st issue of the 12 labours of Hercules was released on £2 face value in 1997 in bimetal and silver, and the 12-coin was completed in 2000.
 All coins were Brilliant Uncirculated (BUNC) coins with/out die mark AA.
-However, silver proof coins with gold-gilt were merely known by collectors.
-We have talked this silver proof set, so you can click on here to read.
+However, £2 silver proof coin version with gold-gilt were merely known by collectors.
+We have talked about this silver proof set, so you can click on here to read.
 Clearly, it has a gap between PF and BUNC.
 Therefore, the 2nd issue of the 12 tasks of Hercules was released with a PLDF standard in November 2019.
+If you are aware of some No Die mark (ND) coins in the 1st issue, the current PLDF coin and then ND coin has no a big difference in terms of a finish standard excluding H8 of the 2nd issue.

-Below, it shows that what do we got for £12.95 at early stage and then £12.95 plus £2.95 delivery fee <#1>.
+Below, it shows that what do we get for £12.95 at early stage and then £12.95 plus £2.95 delivery fee (note H12 sold at £14.95 plus 2.95 delivery fee)<#1>.

 - No.1 to No. 12 (eg., the Nemean Lion), the 12 labours of Hercules, Gibraltar £2 Prooflike (PL) Diamond Finish (DF) coin

-Now, let we have a close look the very first task of Hercules 2020, £2 coin from Gibraltar.
+Now, let we have a close look at the very first task of Hercules 2020, £2 coin from Gibraltar.

-From the market prospective, the product theme, the 2nd issue of the 12 labours of Hercules, just perfectly fits in the gap of previously left between BUNC in base metal and PF in precious metal, and blows away fakes on the market.
-If you are aware of some No Die mark (ND) coins in the 1st issue, the current PLDF coin and then ND coin has no a big difference in terms of finish standard.
+From the market prospective, the theme of this kind of product, the 2nd issue of the 12 labours of Hercules, just perfectly fits in the gap of previously left between BUNC in base metal and PF in precious metal, and simultaneously blows away fakes on the market.
+One stone and more than 3 birds.
+However, this also is a chance to show what your disadvantages are.
+Firstly, it should go to website traffic width definitely.

 2019 Gibraltar Father Christmas 50p DF coin is back on track in terms of coin grade and in a way of selling coins UNC, DF, AGPF, AGPDFT and AUPF, and the 12 labours of Hercules (2nd issue) is coming out.
 Wait, Gibraltar the world first black pearl 50p DF coin “Penny black” as well.
 It concludes that the Pobjoy mint have recovered from the bad divorce and are doing something to strike it back.
 This story is ironic and funny.
 It might be a story enough for tea time.

-Story regarding each labour after this line, it shows below.
+Each issue day story in relation to each labour after this line, it shows below.

-on 21st December, 2019.
+on 21st December, 2019—H2

 Here, let we have a look this 2nd coin in series.
 First of all, the outer packaging has no difference like 1st coin, therefore, we don’t spend more time on this.
 If you want to see what it looks like, you can scroll up to <#1>.
 In regard to certificate associated with each coin, it has no point to address its function further, indeed, it is a piece of paper and does stand for nothing.
 If this is true, only the issue limit number is a piece of information.